Protein for Burnout Recovery & Hormone Health

 For example, if you’re lifting weights on a regular basis, you’ll need more protein than the average person, in order to build muscle mass.
 On the other hand, some health conditions- e.g. kidney disease- can make higher protein diets dangerous.

 As a coach, my goal when I work with clients in THRIVE is always to help them make the best decisions for themselves.
-I’ll provide information but I don’t dictate or prescribe.
-Together, we’ll figure out the best course of action based on nutrition science, a client’s individual needs, and what feels comfortable and do-able.
+As a coach, I provide information but I don’t dictate or prescribe.
+Together, we’ll figure out the best course of action based on nutrition science, your individual needs, and what feels comfortable and do-able.

 Obviously I can’t get into the specifics of what YOU, dear reader, should aim for with protein.
 But…